Picture of a hand holding a lightbulb with the text "teaching the scientific method"

 Introduce Vocabulary

 In teaching any new topic (or new for the school year) we should begin with a vocabulary review.
 I created a freebie as part of my science content vocabulary acquisition line for the scientific method.
-The aim of this freebie is to really have students own the vocabulary and understand it.
+This freebie aims to have students own the vocabulary and understand it.
 They will focus on the steps of the scientific method and learn the parts before putting it to use.
 Click below to get the freebie!

 Scientific Method Freebie